alsona1188/First-Agile-Project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This is out default user story template
+about: This is our default user story template
 title: USER STORY <TITLE>
 labels: ''
 assignees: ''